fated/venn-abers-predictor/README.md

 ...
 ```
 Each line contains an instance and is ended by a `'\n'` character.
 For Venn-ABERS predictor, `<label>` is an integer indicating the class label (only support binary case problems).
 The pair `<index>:<value>` gives a feature (attribute) value: `<index>` is an integer starting from 1 and `<value>` is a real number.
 The only exception is the precomputed kernel, where `<index>` starts from 0; see the section of precomputed kernels.
 Indices must be in **ASCENDING** order.
 Labels in the testing file are only used to calculate accuracy or errors.
 If they are unknown, just fill the first column with any numbers.

-Type `va-train bc_scale`, and the program will read the training data and output the model file `bc_scale.model`.
-If you type `va-predict bc_scale.t bc_scale.model output` to see the prediction accuracy.
-The `output` file contains the predicted class labels and the lower bound and upper bound for the predicted label.

 ## "va-offline" Usage[↩](#table-of-contents)